 Sourcing in-demand technical talent is as hard as it gets for recruiters.
 Unresponsive candidates, outdated LinkedIn profiles, dry talent pools — if these challenges sound familiar to you, it might be worth checking out some creative sources of engineering talent.

-If you’re having trouble finding DevOps engineers eager to work at a startup, AngelList will solve your problem — it’s the platform for people seeking startup jobs.
-That said, it comes with the same challenges as other job boards: you’re going to have to do some filtering.
+- AngelList: If you’re having trouble finding DevOps engineers eager to work at a startup, AngelList will solve your problem — it’s the platform for people seeking startup jobs.
+That said, it comes with the same challenges as other job boards: once you upload a DevOps Engineer job description, you will have to do some filtering.

 How to hire a DevOps Engineers: 5 Interview tips

 It’s not always easy to interview and hire for specialized, technical roles like DevOps engineers.
-Here are some insights and tips our talent acquisition team has found effective.
+Here are some insights and tips our talent acquisition team has found effective in hiring DevOps engineers.

 #1: Be Flexible